What is an Agriculture Monitoring system?

 GPS/GNSS systems

-Global Positioning System/Global Navigation Satellite System devices that can track the location of farm equipment, track soil conditions.
+Global Positioning System/Global Navigation Satellite System devices that can track farm equipment’s location and soil conditions.
 And create precision maps for planting and harvesting.

 Livestock monitoring systems